AcademySoftwareFoundation/OpenImageIO/INSTALL.md

 You will need to have Git, CMake and Visual Studio installed.

-The minimal set of dependencies for OIIO is: zlib, libTIFF, OpenEXR, and libjpeg or libjpeg-turbo.
+The minimal set of dependencies for OIIO is: zlib, libTIFF, Imath, OpenEXR, and libjpeg or libjpeg-turbo.
 If you have them built somewhere then you skip the section below, and will only have to point OIIO build process so their locations.

 * zlib: this will build it, and then delete the non-static library, so they don't get picked up: